 Speaking of another best laptop for GIS, how can I forget about the HP Envy, which is in the third position on my list.

 There are two reasons why I think it’s the best laptop for GIS.
-The first reason is its high-cost performance, meaning you can get a computer with nice design and powerful configuration at only $1,000.
+The first reason is its high-cost performance, meaning you can get a computer with a nice design and powerful configuration at only $1,000.
 The second reason is its good heat dissipation.
 Because of this, you don’t need to worry about the heating issue during long time use.

 The battery life of HP Envy is also very good, lasting about 6 hours under normal use.
 Whereas the hardware configuration is similar to Dell XPS, which means it can support geological survey software smoothly, no matter ArcGIS or QGIS.

-Equipped with i7 11th Gen, 8GB RAM and 512GB SSD combo hard drive, this laptop has nothing to be dissatisfied about at this price.
-Thus, if you need a high cost performance laptop for GIS, I suggest HP Envy.
+Equipped with an i7 11th Gen, 8GB RAM, and 512GB SSD combo hard drive, this laptop has nothing to be dissatisfied about at this price.
+Thus, if you need a high-cost performance laptop for GIS, I suggest HP Envy.

-The only shortcoming of the HP Envy is its low color gamut compared with other high-end laptops in my list.
+The only shortcoming of the HP Envy is its low color gamut compared with other high-end laptops on my list.
 But you don’t need to worry about this issue during using GIS.

-But no matter which machine you choose, remember to get a machine with high color gamut or Adobe RGB(100%) display panel.
+But no matter which machine you choose, remember to get a machine with a high color gamut or Adobe RGB(100%) display panel.
 It’s very important if you want to edit raster images on your laptop.
-And it will be a great pity if your laptop can’t display the complete color of earth.
+And it will be a great pity if your laptop can’t display the complete color of the earth.

 4. Dell Gaming G3